Designers, celebrities woo shoppers around world

 In New York, Valentino is donating 50 percent of proceeds from a special edition T-shirt to the Stiller Foundation, which builds schools in Haiti, Dolce and Gabbana is giving proceeds to Pencils of Promise, an educational charity, and Barneys New York is donating 10 percent of sale proceeds from the evening to the National September 11 Memorial and Museum.

 Fashion and retail is one of New York's largest industries, employing 165,000, which accounts for 5.5 percent of the city's total workforce.
-It generated $9 billion in wages in 2009 and the city is home to more than 900 fashion companies.
+It generated $9 billion (5 billion pounds) in wages in 2009 and the city is home to more than 900 fashion companies.

 (Additional reporting by Astrid Wendlandt in Paris, Antonella Ciancio in Milan, Phil Wahba and Martinne Geller in New York; Editing by Mark Egan and Peter Cooney)